-Estimated payments and withholding
+Estimated tax payments and withholding

-You can be subject to penalties if you don't pay enough tax during the year through estimated tax payments and withholding.
-Here are some strategies to help avoid underpayment penalties:
+You can be subject to penalties if you don't pay enough tax during the year through estimated taxes and withholding.
+Here are some strategies to help avoid being subject to underpayment penalties for 2023:

 Know the minimum payment rules.

-For you to avoid penalties, your estimated payments and withholding must equal at least 90% of your tax liability for 2021 or 110% of your 2020 tax (100% if your 2020 AGI was \$150,000 or less or, if married filing separately, \$75,000 or less).
+Your estimated payments and withholding must equal at least 90% of your tax liability for 2023 or 110% of your 2022 tax (100% if your 2022 adjusted gross income was \$150,000 or less or, if married filing separately, \$75,000 or less).